What Type of USPS Change of Address Form Should I Select?

 File a Business Change of Address Form if you’re authorized to forward mail on behalf of your business.

 From there, you should expect to land in “mail forwarding bliss” within the next 12 days.
 Why?
-It can take the USPS up to 12 business days to process your mail forwarding request, which means your mail will begin on or after the start date that you select on your Change of Address Form.
+It can take the USPS up to 12 business days to process your change of address request, which means that the postal service will hold your mail and it will resume on or after the start date that you select on your form.